tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 ```

 ![model 1](/media/1_make_a_model/mtcar2.png "Model 1")

+note: Means are not shown on this diagram (showMeans =FALSE) though they are in the model.

 We can ask for the (unstandardized) confidence intervals with the usual `confint` function.
 Because these can take a long time for SEM models, the default is to require you to ask to run them.